Springwatch: Series 11 (2023)

+Series 12 (2024)

+For 2024, Winterwatch was reduced to a single week.
+It was filmed at RSPB Arne in Dorset, with Gillian Burke being based in Orkney.

+Series 13 (2025)

+Winterwatch 2025 consisted of four episodes starting on 21 January 2025 broadcast live from RSPB Arne.

+Springwatch in Wales

+In 2024, a new 30 minute spinoff show was announced, comprising old segments from the main show.
+It followed presenter Iolo Williams who took a look at the natural beauty of Wales.
+The show was not live and aired six episodes on consecutive Sundays at around 16:30, exclusively on BBC One Wales and the whole series was released on BBC iPlayer upon the airing of the first episode.

 Presenters

 Springwatch and Autumnwatch

 Following Simon King's departure in 2010, the role of field reporter was filled by various guest presenters; notably Gordon Buchanan, Charlie Hamilton James, Iolo Williams, Liz Bonnin and Michaela Strachan.
 He was eventually replaced by Gillian Burke seven years later.

+Megan McCubbin has become a regular presenter on the programmes, after co-presenting alongside her stepfather in 2020.
+She has since covered for Gillian Burke, who could not appear in Springwatch or Winterwatch 2022 due to timing constraints.
+She also covered for Iolo Williams in Springwatch 2023, as he could not present due to health issues.

 Winterwatch and other editions

 Other presenters involved in the programmes include Roy Dennis, Johnny Kingdom, Leah Gooding, Richard Taylor-Jones, Chris Watson, Doug Allan, Andrew Agnew/PC Plum, Sidney Sloane, Nick Baker (presenter of Springwatch in the Afternoon in 2013 and Springwatch Unsprung in 2014), Euan McIlwraith and Brett Westwood (co-presenters of Springwatch Extra in 2014).

 In the 2018 edition of Springwatch, several guest presenters rotated the role alongside Packham and Strachan, including Steve Backshall, Iolo Williams, Lucy Cooke and Patrick Aryee.

 For Winterwatch and Autumnwatch 2019 all four presenters were in the same location, with no field reporter.
 For Springwatch 2019 Gillian Burke was a field reporter for episodes 1 to 11, returning to the main studio for the last show (episode 12).